Building a REST Service with Scala

 resolvers += “name” at “location”

-See resolvers setting in build.sbt example above.
+See the resolvers setting in build.sbt example above.

 resolvers ++= Seq(

-"Sonatype snapshots" at "http://oss.sonatype.org/content/repositories/snapshots/",
+"Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/",

 "Sonatype releases" at "https://oss.sonatype.org/content/repositories/releases/"